tuffzsh/4pple-pls-ser0tonin/README.md

 Copyright (c) 2026 [tuffzsh].
 All rights reserved.

 Fork for personal use only.
 No redistribution, modification, or commercial use without explicit permission.
 Just ask me first.
 I'm nice. :(

+# for apple!1!!1!!!!!!!11
+**if u wanna take this thingy thingy down pls contact meh!!! github will give u my email :D**